 This is the sixth year of the R100 charity event

 What is it:

 Team relay event, the circuit is 100+ miles, following the Cheshire Ring Canal loop, and will be completed across 24 hours, in a relay fashion by teams.
 The route passes by the Barclays sites of Radbroke Hall, Gadbrook Park and Piccadilly Place.
 There are 17 different sections to choose from, including both running and walking stages, and each ranging from 4 - 11 miles in distance - so a challenge to suit all!

 To raise funds for the Petty Pool trust.
 Minimum target is £50 per participant including the entry fee.

 The first relay team set off from Radbroke Hall on Thursday 20th June at 11:30am and have a grand finish at Radbroke Hall approx. 12.10pm on Friday 21st June.

 All Barclays staff and their friends are welcome to take part.
-You can either be a runner, walker, supporter or donator - everyone can take part.
+You can either be a runner, walker, cyclist, supporter or donator - everyone can take part.
 Teams are welcomed and this has proven a great team building session in previous years.

-Entrance fee: £10 per person, all of which is donated to our chosen local charity
+Minimum Donation: £15 per person, all of which goes to our chosen local charity

 Review and choose the relay section you want to take part in.
 There is a cycling stage, stages 1 & 5 are for walkers and remaining stages are gentle or moderate running sections